Monkeypox brings fear, prejudice and already makes gays and bisexuals change habits

 risk reduction

 “We need to work, it’s part of our livelihood.
 No one in the LGBT+ community should give up their lives because of this.
-We need to take care of ourselves, preserve ourselves, avoid contact, but this also doesn’t happen only at our parties”, points out the producer of Brutus Alexandre Bispo, 48 years old.
-“We cannot assume that we are the problem of this contagion because soon it will be among everyone.”
+We need to take care of ourselves, preserve ourselves, avoid contact, but that doesn’t just happen at our parties either”, points out the producer of Brutus Alexandre.
+Bishop, 48 years old.
+“We cannot assume that we are the problem with this contagion because soon it will be among everyone.”
 He almost takes for granted the drop in the number of regulars.

+The giving, another party of this kind that takes place in downtown São Paulo every month, also decided to indefinitely suspend the edition scheduled for Saturday, the 6th.
+“It was a duty because, among my friends, many people were contaminated.
+And we are a democratic party. where people who have money go and those who don’t.
+It was becoming dangerous, because in a way it would reach a more marginal layer that doesn’t have access [à saúde e ao isolamento]”, comments producer Thiago Ribeiro.
+“I was very shaken, but it was the most coherent decision to be made.
+I took it myself and it was very, very, very horrible the symptoms and the aftermath.”

 In Largo do Arouche, also in the central region, the Hotel Chilli, which works as a short stay for single men and offers a sauna, cinema, bar and dance floor, with free sex in all these areas, will remain the same.
 “As a personal opinion, I think (smallpox) It’s still not a scary thing, only one person died.
 It’s not like AIDS, as many people compare it to.
-There is no medication, it’s not easy, but it’s not that great despair either”, says the owner, Douglas Drummond, 51 years old.
+There is no medication, it’s not easy, but it’s not that great desperation either,” says the owner, Douglas Drummond, 51.

 Even though dating apps, saunas and parties are boiling, many gay and bisexual men have already adapted to the routine.
-“I’ve changed a lot, even the amount of casual encounters I have.
-I’m afraid to go anywhere because I don’t know much about the disease and I don’t see any mobilization regarding the vaccine”, says Nathan (not his real name), a 27-year-old single engineer.
+“I’ve changed a lot, even the number of casual encounters I have.
+I’m afraid to go anywhere because I’m quite unaware of the disease and I don’t see any mobilization regarding the vaccine”, says Nathan (not his real name), a 27-year-old engineer and single.

 He says that a close friend had the disease and, by closely following the evolution of symptoms, wounds and pain, he decided that the disease may not be lethal, but it is still dangerous.
-“I’m afraid of the wounds, because I don’t know only him who had it, and the things I saw are not pleasant at all.”
+“I’m afraid of the wounds, because I don’t know only him who had it, and the things I’ve seen are not pleasant at all.”

 Also yesterday, the STI/AIDS Coordination of the Municipal Health Department of the capital met with more than 40 party producers and owners of saunas or establishments of the type to draw up a joint communication plan, “without generating panic”.

 For some who have gone through the disease, scars remain.
 Raniel now has scars from the wounds he had on his fingers and chest, and says he has been stared at at gay parties.
-“They say ‘there is the smallpox boy’.
+“They say ‘the smallpox boy over there’.
 I don’t care, because I wanted to talk and warn people, but I end up listening.”

-For Nathan, “the disease may not be so deadly, but it leaves a scar, including on the face, that may never go away”.
-“It harms our mental health and leaves sequelae.”
+For Nathan, “the disease may not be so deadly, but it leaves a scar, including on the face, that may never go away.”
+“It damages our mental health and leaves sequelae.”